oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Open issues

-*   what properties can be configured on VF- vlan, mtu, qos, custom properties?
+*   what properties can be configured on VF- vlan, MTU, QoS, custom properties?
+*   is empty profile permitted on passthrough vnic?
+*   maybe it is enough that the selected network on a vnic is passthrough and there is no need for passthrough property on the vnic.
 *   should passthrough network be always required?
 *   can passthrough network be management, display or migration network?
 *   consider having max_vfs and sriov_supported properties on the nic host, so the user won't have to wait for the error message to see there is a problem.